 Realists like to find practical solutions to problems using tools, technology and skilled work.
 Realists usually prefer to be active in their work environment, often do most of their work alone, and enjoy taking decisive action with a minimum amount of discussion and paperwork.

-Entry - Community Education Officer
+Entry / Progression - Community Education Officer

 A degree is usually necessary: the profession is generally open to all degree disciplines.
 Subjects such as sociology, English, communications or social work could be advantageous.
 Teaching qualifications can also be beneficial.